96armen/website-theme/content/project/project3/index.md

 <img style="padding-left: 10px; padding-bottom: 0px; padding-top: 0px" src="./contours.png" width="800px" height="600px">

+To track this perturbation and resulting tidal heating, we used the N-body numerical integrator code [REBOUND](rebound.com) to simulate theoretical systems made up of two exomoons in resonance around an exoplanet.
+The inner moon starts off on a circular orbit, with zero tidal heating, but simulations show that the eccentricity is quickly pumped up, leading to an overall significantly heated moon.
+The plots to the right show results for moons in 2-4 day orbits and 4-8 day orbits around Earth-like and Neptune-like planets.
+The moon in a two day orbit around an Earth-sized planet experiences the most heating: up to 481 K!

 <img style="float: right; padding-left: 10px; padding-bottom: 0px; padding-top: 0px" src="./heating.PNG" width="400px" height="500px">